Websites that probably belong to the same owner.

 - the date on which the content is scheduled to expire;

-field in a content’s front matter.
-See also.PublishDate
+.ExpiryDatepulls from theexpirydatefield in a content’s front matter.
+See also.PublishDate,.Date, and.Lastmod. - .File

 - filesystem-related data for this content file.
 See also File Variables.